ydahal1/ydahal1/jokes.md

-What do prisoners use to call each other?
-Cell phones.
+What time did the man go to the dentist?
+Tooth hurt-y.

 [
-Thu Jun  4 01:14:27 UTC 2026
+Fri Jun  5 01:05:15 UTC 2026
  ]